 16.10 Damage Assessment and Recovery

 - Departmental notification.
-The Department of Public Safety shall be responsible for securing the incident site and notifying the designated representative (or alternate in designee's absence) of the following departments:
+Campus Safety shall be responsible for securing the incident site and notifying the designated representative (or alternate in designee's absence) of the following departments:

 Individuals so notified shall immediately respond, meeting for the purpose of determining the extent of damages, recovery activities, relocation needs, and public information needs that are immediately required.

 - Department of Risk Management, Insurance, and Loss Prevention:

 - Chief Risk Officer, 319-335-0010